Real decomposable maps on operator systems: Real decomposable maps

 \begin{definition} Let $V$ and $W$ be real operator systems.
 We will say a linear map $u: V\to W$ is {\em real decomposable}, or just {\em decomposable}, if there exists $S_1,S_2\in \cpR(V, W)$ (the set of real cp maps between $V$ and $W$) such that where $u^*(x) := u(x^*)^*.$ Let us write $\mathfrak{P}(u)$ for the set of all pairs $(S_1,S_2)$ that satisfy the prescription above.
 These are the {\em witnesses of decomposability}.
 We will write $\decR(V,W)$ for the set of all maps that are real decomposable.
 We also define $\|\cdot\|_{\idec}: \decR(V,W) \to \Rdb,$ by \end{definition}

 One may view $\hat{u}$ as somewhat analogous to the variation (measure) of a (nonpositive) measure.

-\begin{proposition} In the definition above in both the real and the complex case, one may choose $S_1, S_2$ to be ucp if $\|u\|_{\idec} < 1$.
+\begin{proposition} In the above definition, in both the real and the complex case, one may choose $S_1, S_2$ to be ucp if $\|u\|_{\idec} < 1$.
 For such a choice, $\hat{u}$ is ucp if and only if $u(1) = 0$. \end{proposition}

 \begin{proof} Choose $(S_1,S_2) \in \mathfrak{P}(u)$ with $\| S_k \| = \| b_k \| \leq 1$, where $b_k = S_k(1)$, and let $\hat{u}$ be the associated cp map from (\ref{decd}).
 Let $\psi$ be any state of $V$, and let $R_k = \psi(\cdot) \, (I-b_k) \in {\rm CP}(V,W)$.
 Define $\varphi = \hat{u} + (R_1 \oplus R_2)$.
 This is cp, so that $(S_1 + R_1, S_2+R_2) \in \mathfrak{P}(u)$.
 Replacing $S_k$ by $S_k+R_k$ and $\hat{u}$ by $\varphi$ establishes the first result.
 The second is obvious. \end{proof}